Povstalec/StargateJourney/index.md

 ## Compatibility with other mods
 Stargate Journey is compatible with multiple other mods:
- - [Stellar View](https://www.curseforge.com/minecraft/mc-mods/stellarview) can be used to enhance your experience of different planetary night skies
+ - [Stellar View](https://modrinth.com/mod/stellarview) can be used to enhance your experience of different planetary night skies
- - [CC:Tweaked](https://tweaked.cc/), which allows the control of Stargates with interfaces
+ - [CC:Tweaked](https://modrinth.com/mod/cc-tweaked), which allows the control of Stargates with interfaces
- - [Ad Astra](https://ad-astra.terrarium.wiki/ad-astra)'s two default Solar Systems are also considered Solar Systems within Stargate Journey
+ - [Ad Astra](https://modrinth.com/mod/ad-astra) and [Stellaris](https://modrinth.com/mod/stellaris)two default Solar Systems are also considered Solar Systems within Stargate Journey

 ## Known incompatibilities
 Mods that have been found to break stargates or their generation: